-His awards and decorations include the Chairman of the Joint Chiefs of Staff Joint Distinguished Civilian Service Award, Meritorious Presidential Rank Award, Legion of Merit with two oak leaf clusters; Defense Meritorious Service Medal; Superior Civilian Service Award; Meritorious Service Medal with three oak leaf clusters; Joint Service Commendation Medal; Army Commendation Medal with one oak leaf cluster; Army Achievement Medal with one oak leaf cluster; and the Ordnance Order of Samuel Sharp.
+His awards and decorations include the Chairman of the Joint Chiefs of Staff Joint Distinguished Civilian Service Award, Meritorious Presidential Rank Award, Legion of Merit with two oak leaf clusters; Defense Meritorious Service Medal; Superior Civilian Service Award; Meritorious Service Medal (three Oak Leaf Clusters); Joint Service Commendation Medal; Army Commendation Medal (with Oak Leaf Cluster); Army Achievement Medal (with Oak Leaf Cluster); and the Ordnance Order of Samuel Sharp.

 Hewitt is married with two sons.

 The U.S. Army Research, Development and Engineering Command has the mission to ensure decisive overmatch for unified land operations to empower the Army, the joint warfighter and our nation.
 RDECOM is a major subordinate command of the U.S. Army Materiel Command.